UniOfGreenwich/softwareproject_-team-1/README.md

 **`CreateNewObject()`:**

 Adds a new item to the inventory.
 It validates the input object items, checks if an item with the same name already exists, and adds the new item to the `inventoryList`.
-Adds a new item to the inventory.
-It validates the input object items, checks if an item with the same name already exists, and adds the new item to the `inventoryList`.

 **`DeleteObject()`:**